KasperFranz/wtfm.io/manuscript/03-write-a-readme.md

 We've come a long way since `README.txt`.

 While the README file's purpose hasn't changed much in the past four decades, its standard format has undergone a dramatic transition over the last ten years thanks in large part to GitHub's decision to render README files according to their file extension[^2].
-Originally launched in 2008 with `.markdown`, `.textile`, and `.rdoc` support, GitHub's README rendering has come a long way since then, adding another six markups and countless post-processing features like emoji suppport, caching, and more.
+Originally launched in 2008 with `.markdown`, `.textile`, and `.rdoc` support, GitHub's README rendering has come a long way since then, adding another six markups and countless post-processing features like emoji support, caching, and more.
 While GitHub's markup renderer supports a number of different languages, the most popular one — and my personal favorite — is Markdown.

 To quote the official Markdown documentation, "Markdown is a text-to-HTML conversion tool for web writers.
-Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)."[^3] To provide an example, let's take a look at how Markdown can take a totally made up snippet of plain-text documentation, and give it some flair:
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML \(or HTML\)."[^3] To provide an example, let's take a look at how Markdown can take a totally made up snippet of plain-text documentation, and give it some flair:

 > POSSOMSAUCE
 >